Watch live daemon logs

 The easiest way to watch what the daemon is doing is to run it interactively.
 Stop any running background instance first, then start it yourself:

-# Kill the background daemon
+# Stop the background daemon

 # Run in foreground with debug logging

-RUST_LOG=debug comb daemon
+RUST_LOG=debug comb d

 # Or use a custom socket to avoid interfering with your running setup

-comb daemon --socket /tmp/beachcomber-debug.sock
+comb d --socket /tmp/beachcomber-debug.sock

 Logs print directly to your terminal.
 Press Ctrl+C to shut down.